Skip to main content

 Filters

 Above the recommended articles, you will find a "Filters” button.
-Filters allow you to refine by year, citation counts and open access.
+Filters allow you to refine by year, cited by counts, open access, author, journal, conference, or topics.

 Text Highlighting

 When working with a large piece of text like a thesis or a longer assignment, there can be situations where you would like to explore research only to specific parts.
-Highlight a section of your text and hit 'Explore' to get Keenious recommendations that are specific to those parts yet still relevant to your whole document.
+Highlight a section of a PDF or chat text and hit 'Ask AI' to get article recommendations and information that is specific to the highlighted section that is still relevant to your initial search..
 To learn more, check out this article.

 Cross-Language Recommendations

 Researchers and academics frequently work with documents in multiple languages.
 That's why we created the cross-language search feature.
-This allows you to find results from English research literature even if their document is in another language.
+This allows you to find results the same language as your input text or many others!
 Check out this article to learn more.

 Did this answer your question?